Physis Scotland

 The Saturdays of each weekend will focus on developing theoretical understanding through a variety of methods including taught elements, experiential exercises, working in pairs and small groups, group discussion and group process.
 The focus on Sunday is developing clinical skills, which includes client presentation, supervision, and skills training.

-Following the successful completion of all training requirements and having completed 100 hours in a clinical placement setting, trainees are eligible to apply to sit their Diploma Exam in TA Counselling.
+Following the successful completion of all training requirements and having completed 100 hours in a clinical placement setting, you will have the option to apply to sit your Diploma Exam and qualify with a Physis Scotland Diploma in Counselling using TA.
+This qualification is fully validated by COSCA.

 • The Therapeutic Relationship – The Real Tool for Change